 Chazal tell us that the esrog is symbolic of the heart.
 It is also something that has a pleasant taste, which refers to learning, and a pleasant smell, which refers to good deeds.

-While the esrog certainly has a nice smell, you may want to resist the urge to take a big bite into it.
-If you did, you’d realize right away that it is actually extremely bitter.
+While the esrog certainly has a nice smell, you may want to resist the urge to take a bite into it because this fruit is exceptionally bitter.
 It takes a lot of work to make it to be edible, let alone taste pleasant.
-For example, most recipes require soaking the cut up esrog in water for a week and changing the water daily, after which it must be boiled several times, mixed together with sweeteners, and then finally boiled again.
+Most recipes for cooked esrog require soaking the cut up esrog in water for a week while changing the water daily, after which it must be boiled several times, mixed together with sweeteners, and then finally boiled again.

-All of this work no doubt hints to the slow, arduous process we need to go through to get the Yetzer Hara out of our hearts.
-We may know intellectually that a certain thought, feeling or action may pull us away from HaShem (or reveal areas where we are lacking a connection to Him), but we still have extreme difficulty living our lives in accordance with this knowledge takes a tremendous amount of effort.
+All of this work is a hint to the slow, arduous process we need to go through to get the Yetzer Hara out of our hearts.
+We may know intellectually that a certain thought, feeling or action may pull us away from HaShem, but living our lives in accordance with this knowledge takes a tremendous amount of effort.

 In other words, they are pleasant tasting in potential.